Biden unveils plan for Supreme Court changes, says US stands at 'breach' as public confidence sinks

 Liberals also have expressed dismay over revelations about what they say are questionable relationships and decisions by some members of the conservative wing of the court that suggest their impartiality is compromised.

-“I have great respect for our institutions and separation of powers,” Biden argues in a Washington Post op-ed set to be published Monday.
+“I have great respect for our institutions and separation of powers,” Biden argues in a Washington Post op-ed published Monday.
 “What is happening now is not normal, and it undermines the public’s confidence in the court’s decisions, including those impacting personal freedoms.
 We now stand in a breach.”

+Harris later issued a statement saying the American people must have confidence in a Supreme Court blighted by ethics scandals and decisions overturning long-standing precedent.
+She said the reforms being proposed “will help to restore confidence in the Court, strengthen our democracy, and ensure no one is above the law.”

 The president planned to speak about his proposal later Monday during an address at the LBJ Presidential Library in Austin, Texas, to mark the 60th anniversary of the Civil Rights Act.